-Chipotle has 4 new lifestyle bowls for paleo, keto & Whole30 diets
+Chipotle has 4 new lifestyle bowls for paleo, keto, & Whole30 diets

 Here are the new offerings:

-- Whole30 Salad Bowl: Romaine lettuce, carnitas, fajita veggies, tomato salsa and guacamole
+- Whole30 Salad Bowl: Romaine lettuce, carnitas, fajita veggies, tomato salsa, and guacamole

-- Paleo Salad Bowl: Romaine lettuce, barbacoa, fajita veggies, green salsa and guacamole
+- Paleo Salad Bowl: Romaine lettuce, barbacoa, fajita veggies, green salsa, and guacamole

-- Keto Salad Bowl: Romaine lettuce, carnitas, red salsa, cheese and guacamole
+- Keto Salad Bowl: Romaine lettuce, carnitas, red salsa, cheese, and guacamole

-- Double Protein Bowl: White rice, black beans, chicken (full portion), steak (full portion), red salsa, romaine lettuce and sour cream
+- Double Protein Bowl: White rice, black beans, chicken (full portion), steak (full portion), red salsa, romaine lettuce, and sour cream

 It’s a smart addition to the menu because Chipotle’s offerings were already friendly to these diets.
 I once tried out keto, and discovered that Chipotle was one of the only places I could go to for lunch.
 And, of course, these bowls aren’t really anything new–just a new arrangement of the food the restaurant has always served.